Executive Education Logo

 Overview

-This interactive and practical course allows participants to gain exposure to multiple strategy frameworks and to structured problem-solving in order to develop a range of skills critical to planning for the future.
+This interactive and practical program allows participants to gain exposure to multiple strategy frameworks and to structured problem-solving in order to develop a range of skills critical to planning for the future.
 Modern business case histories from diverse industries are used to illustrate and develop critical thinking and facilitate the strategy development process.
 Strategies to foster and create innovative business models are illustrated – with participants gaining experience of how businesses and industries may change in future.

 Who will benefit